wp-plugins/custom-content-by-country/readme.txt

 = 2.4 =

-* ADDED: Now uses cookies to store country code and country name to reduce multiple SQL queries.
+* ADDED: Now uses a 24hour cookies to store country code and country name to reduce repeated SQL queries.

 = 2.3 =